tianenpang/insure-fi/README.md

 # InsureFi

-Insure Fi is a blockchain based car insurance decentralized application that allows users to buy car insurance and have policy claim.
+Insure Fi is a blockchain based car insurance decentralized application that allows users to buy car insurance and be able to file claims and get instant payout.

 **Problem**: